Contler/projects/README.md

 - **Tailwind Preset:** Includes a TailwindCSS preset that ensures a consistent design system across the different apps within the Contler project.

 - **UI Components:** Houses reusable UI components that can be shared across multiple applications to ensure a consistent look and feel.

-- **Directives:** Contains Angular directives (if using Angular) that provide additional behavior to templates across your applications.
+For information on how to use the UI components, see the [UI Components README](libs/share/ui/README.md).

 ## Development Practices